 - develop a greater awareness of food that helps you feel and do good

 Understanding how the senses affect taste is a great foundation for creating delicious food - and slowing down gives you the chance to enjoy it!

 Maybe you're stuck in a rut of same old, same old mid-week meals?

 Or do you need some help to get you started on your creative cooking journey?
 You want to create healthy and tasty meals, but need a few tips.

 Even if you're an experienced cook, there are whole new layers of flavour to discover and explore by pausing and paying attention a little more often.

-Over the 10 weeks of The Joy Of Eating, you'll plot your own flavour adventure.
+Over the course of The Joy Of Eating, you'll plot your own flavour adventure.